Best-Rated Portable Heaters

 Ratings Results

 Anko is Kmart’s own brand.
-While it delivers solid 3-Star ratings across three categories, for Value for Money it earns a top 5-Star rating.
-The brand also scores highly for Overall Satisfaction and Effectiveness, earning 4-Star ratings for both categories.
+While it delivers solid 3-Star ratings across all categories, for Value for Money it earns a top 5-Star rating, which is not surprising given Anko’s focus on budget-friendly products and prices.

 Editor’s Notes